yuvadm/ln-cheat-sheet/README.md

 At least two peers (i.e. two separate channels) are needed for a rebalance to occur.

+### Payments

+Payments are attempted in two phases.

+- **Pathfinding**: traversing the channel graph and finding a path to the destination node
+- **Routing**: attempting to actually send funds on a given path.

+Public graph information includes channel capacity and fees, and is known in **path finding** phase.
+Potential paths can be resolved locally without interaction with the network.

+Private graph information includes the current liquidity balance, and can only be discovered if a payment succeeds or fails on a **routing** attempt.

 ### Fees

 Fees are always charged on the **outgoing** path, when a payment is **forwarded**.

+If a channel is draining your liquidity, raise the fees.

+If a channel is pushing lots of liquidity, you cannot raise incoming fees, because that's not a thing.
+You have to raise your fees on _all_ your other channels (or at least on the channels that are received these payments/forwards.)

 ## Numbers